wltechblog/thingino-installers/wyze-cam-3/README.md

 Camera can be found at https://amzn.to/3zK7DoS Installation video at https://youtu.be/SX637mrp0R0

-# This process is not reversible
+# This process IS reversible

-With any third party firmware, the only way to revert to Wyze is to have taken a full backup of your flash chip first.

-# YOU MAY NEED TO DOWNGRADE YOUR CAMERA'S FIRMWARE

-Newer versions of Wyze firmware no longer work with the installer.
-Please downgrade your device to 4.36.9.139 before attempting to flash. if it is not available in your app, you can find old firmware here: https://github.com/kohrar/Wyze-Firmwares/tree/master/v3 and the instructions for flashing it are here: https://support.wyze.com/hc/en-us/articles/360031490871-How-to-flash-your-Wyze-Cam-firmware-manually#Accordion-wyze-cam-v3-2
+The first step of this installer will create a backup of your factory firmware, which can be used to revert back to Wyze if you need to.
+The factory firmware file is named combined_backup.bin and will be in WYZE_BACKUP_xxxxx/ This backup is unique PER CAMERA, so if you don't save it somewhere yourself you won't be able to revert.

 # Installation Steps

 1. Format your SD card to fat32 (not exfat!)
 2. Unzip the contents of wyzev3-flasher.zip to the root of the sd card
-3. Insert the sd card into the camera and boot it up, wait 30 seconds and power it down.
+3. Insert the sd card into the camera and boot it up.
-4. Remove the sd card and put into your pc, look for a new file named flash.txt.
-This will have the filename of the firmware you need for your device.
-5. Download the latest matching thingino firmware from : https://github.com/themactep/thingino-firmware/releases
-6. Place the firware in the root of the sd card.
-Keep the other files from step 2 on the card as well.
-7. Cleanly unmount the sd card and put into the sd slot on the bottom of the camera
-8. Power up the camera
-9. Wait around 3-4 minutes and you should see the camera's new wireless network for provisioning it.
+4. Wait around 3-4 minutes and you should see the camera's new wireless network for provisioning it.

+# Notes

+If you are flashing multiple cameras, you need to format and recreate the sd card each time.
+If you want the ability to revert, you need to copy the combined_backup.bin file from each device and note which one goes to which camera.

 # Need help?

 Discord is your best bet if you run into any trouble!
 Our Discord channel: https://discord.gg/s6yJzhS4hD

-Check flash.txt in the root of the SD card after flashing to see the corresponding logs.
+Some debug information is created on the SD during the process.